clahub/clahub/README.md

 https://github.com/settings/applications/new

-Set up a .env file with your GITHUB_KEY and GITHUB_SECRET:
+Set up a .env file with your GITHUB_KEY and GITHUB_SECRET.
+You can also specify an HTTP port for local foreman:

     GITHUB_KEY=abc123
     GITHUB_SECRET=234897239872394832478
+    PORT=3000

 This file is .gitignored so it's private.